A collaborative human-centered design project with Brianna Fill, Nicole Dee and William Clift.

 From there, we went into our first phase of research which featured literature review, stakeholder maps, and the fly-on-the-wall exercise.

-Literature reviews: After diving into our literature reviews, it helped defined our user groups to low-income populations and marginalized groups; these were the people who were being affected most by food insecurity
+Literature reviews: After diving into our literature reviews, it helped defined our user groups to low-income populations and marginalized groups; these were the people who were being affected most by food insecurity.

 Stakeholder Maps: As NWA is such a wide area, we needed to further narrow down our focus area.
 Based on our research, we found that Springdale has one of the higher populations of low-income residents.